Fluctuations of Functions of Wigner Matrices: Diagonal entries

-We now concentrate on the computation of $\E\left(\widehat\Delta_f^{(N)}\right)^2$.
-We state the main estimate of $\E X(z)X(z')$ as a lemma. \begin{lemma} Under the assumptions of Theorem \ref{mainThmDiag} it holds that where and $z=x+i\eta$, $z'=x'+i\eta'$. \end{lemma} We remark that in the $\abs{x-x'}^2$ term in $\Phi$ could be replaced by $\abs{x-x'}$ but we will not need this stronger bound here. \begin{proof}[Proof of Lemma \ref{lemma:EXX}] From (35) in \cite{2016arXiv160805163E} we know that
+and $z=x+i\eta$, $z'=x'+i\eta'$. \end{lemma} We remark that in the $\abs{x-x'}^2$ term in $\Phi$ could be replaced by $\abs{x-x'}$ but we will not need this stronger bound here. \begin{proof}[Proof of Lemma \ref{lemma:EXX}] From (35) in \cite{MR3805203} we know that